lindevs/arduino-coremark/README.md

 # ArduinoCoreMark

 **ArduinoCoreMark** is a CPU performance benchmark for Arduino platform based on EEMBC CoreMark.
-It measures the performance of CPU by performing various algorithms such as linked list processing, matrix manipulation, state machines execution.
+It measures the performance of CPU by performing various tasks such as linked list processing, matrix manipulation, state machines execution.

 ## Requirements